codex-storage/nim-codex/docs/Marketplace.md

 ## 4. Buy and Sell Storage on the Marketplace

 Any storage negotiation has two sides: a buyer and a seller.
-Before we can actually request storage, therefore, we must first put some of it for sale.
+Therefore, before we can actually request storage, we must first offer some of it for sale.

 ### 4.1 Sell Storage